rainleander/MSU-AI-microbootcamp/README.md

 - Key components include hyperparameter tuning, kernel selection, and grid search.

 1.3.5: Neural Networks and Deep Learning
+**Neural Networks:**

+- Neural or artificial neural networks (ANN) are algorithms inspired by the human brain's structure and function.
+- ANNs consist of artificial neurons (or nodes) that mimic biological neurons and are interconnected, mirroring brain synapses.
+- Basic structure: layers of neurons that perform individual computations, with the results weighed and passed through layers until a final result is reached.
+- Neural networks depend on training data to develop their algorithms, refining their accuracy as more data is inputted.
+- Once trained, they quickly perform tasks on vast data sets, like classification and clustering.
+- Neural networks can discern intricate data patterns, like predicting shopping behaviors or loan default probabilities.
+- Benefits: Efficient at detecting complex data relationships and can handle messy data by learning to overlook noise.
+- Challenges:
+  - **Black box problem:** The complexity of neural network algorithms often makes them hard for humans to comprehend.
+  - **Overfitting:** The model may perform too well on training data, impairing its generalization to new data.
+- Specific model designs and optimization techniques can be applied to address these issues.

+**Deep Learning:**

+- A specialized neural network with three or more layers, making it more efficient and accurate.
+- Unlike most machine learning models, deep learning models can detect nonlinear relationships, excelling at analyzing intricate or unstructured data (e.g., images, text, voice).
+- Neural networks weigh and transform input data into a quantified output.
+This data transformation process continues across layers until the final prediction.
+- The distinction between regular neural networks and deep learning is typically based on the number of hidden layers.
+In this context, "deep" refers to networks with more than one hidden layer.
+- Each additional neuron layer allows the modeling of intricate relationships and ideas, such as categorizing images.
+- A practical example: A neural network classifying a picture containing a cat may first identify any animal, then specific features like paws or ears, breaking down the challenge until the image's individual pixels are analyzed.
+- One prominent application for neural networks is natural language processing.

 1.3.6: Natural Language Processing (NLP) and Transformers
 1.3.7: Emerging Technologies
 1.3.8: Recap and Knowledge Check